jyoung90ie/home-automation-at-home/README.md

 - [JavaScript](https://www.w3schools.com/Js/)
   - This language enables an interactive element to be added to websites, permitting realtime responsive pages.

-  - To use Bootstrap tabs with the template I had to write custom JS code to override the default Bootstrap.js function and replace it with code that worked for me.
   - The navigation menu becomes fixed once the user scrolls past the header and brand container, this is achieved using custom JS code and Bootstrap classes.

 - [Python](https://www.python.org/)